oils-for-unix/oils/doc/idioms.md

     read --line   # also faster because it's a buffered read

-TODO: implement this.

 ### Read a Whole File

 No:

-    mapfile -d ''
-    read -d ''
+    read -d ''      # harder to read, easy to forget -r

 Yes:

     read --all :mystr

-TODO: implement this.

 ## Use Blocks to Save and Restore Context